 I think that we can draw a conclusion from this.
 Unless a relationship is worked at, it is going to degenerate.
 Among the first messages that I gave over the telephone hookup when we came out of Worldwide Church of God was one in which I quoted Evangeline Booth, daughter of William Booth, founder of the Salvation Army.

-As she was on her death bed, she complained, “Why does God not keep things straight for more than one generation.”
+As she was on her deathbed, she complained: “Why does God not keep things straight for more than one generation?”
 She said that because when her father died, he left the Salvation Army as a growing organization.
-But after the original founder and all of his ideas, plans, visions, and enthusiasm for doing this charitable work were gone, those who followed him began to change everything.
+But after the original founder and all of his ideas, plans, visions, and enthusiasm for doing this charitable work was gone, those who followed him began to change everything.
 They put in their own ideas about things, bickering because of political situations within the organization began to arise.
 She was in despair because she saw her father's dream crumbling.

-She knew much about the history of the Bible…how it seems as though organizations, even organizations in which God is a part of, only seem to last about one generation.
-God is not the problem; the problem is that men somehow or another become distracted by other interests, and they allow themselves to fight for position or whatever it happens to be.
+She knew much about the history of the Bible, and how it seems as though organizations, even organizations in which God is a part of, only seem to last about one generation.
+God is not the problem.
+The problem is that men somehow or another become distracted by other interests, and they allow themselves to fight for position or whatever it happens to be.

 Anybody who understands ought to be able to see that in a marriage, in a courtship, whatever it might happen to be…if you do not do something to develop the relationship, then it is going to degenerate.

 God has shown us a number of things that we must do to build our relationship with Him.
 Among them is of course that we are commanded to meet on His Sabbath day, and He promises that He will be here with us.